A Christmas Reunion After 81 Years Apart

 The Challenge

-The brief was to elevate a UK-based discovery into a global seasonal story, while preserving historical accuracy, emotional integrity, and brand credibility.
+The objective was to elevate a UK-based discovery into a global seasonal story — while maintaining historical accuracy, emotional integrity, and brand credibility.

 Strategic Approach

-The narrative was shaped around a “Full Circle” theme, positioning the reunion as a moment of resolution rather than coincidence.
-Timing was central to the strategy.
-By aligning the release with the holiday period, the story naturally connected with themes of reunion, reflection, and family — without being framed as promotional.
+Timing played a critical role.
+By aligning the release with the holiday season, the story naturally connected with themes of family, reflection, and reunion — without feeling promotional.

 Campaign Execution